Docs

 Control Panels > International

 Configure settings for how dates, times, and numbers appear within DeskTop.
-These usually vary from region to region around the world.
+These vary from region to region around the world.
 You can modify the settings here to match your preferences.

 Control Panels > Map